 As a rule of thumb, it’s worth considering a refinance if you can lower your interest rate by at least half a percentage point, and you’re planning to stay in your home for at least a few years.
-You can find and shop refinance lenders in your area here.

 - To reduce your monthly mortgage payment by securing a lower interest rate